daniel10015/word-replacement/README.md

 # Word Replacement
-The perfect software for an angry Online Gamer with 80wpm typing speed...
-Inspiration for this from [this video](https://www.youtube.com/watch?v=on0UTFHNFMg&ab_channel=MartinHavelka)
+Substitute a phrase with another phrase (insert GIF example here)

-This repository contains source code, binaries (Windows x64AMD), and python scripts to automate some of the csv work.
+This repository contains source code, binaries (Windows x86-64AMD), and python scripts to automate some of the csv work.
 ## Table of Contents
 - [Getting Started](#getting-started)
 - [Usage](#usage)